 Interest Income.
-The increase is attributable to higher investment balances driven by our 2016 Agreement with Celgene and a more diversified investment portfolio, resulting in higher interest earned on investments.
+The increase in interest income is attributable to higher investment balances driven by upfront fees received under our 2016 Agreement, funds received from our September 2016 financing and a more diversified investment portfolio, resulting in higher interest earned on investments.